awsdocs/amazon-kendra-developer-guide/doc_source/data-source-custom.md

 ```

 When you remove a document from the index using the `BatchDeleteDocument` API, you need to specify the following two fields in the `DataSourceSyncJobMetricTarget` parameter:
-+ `DataSourceId` – The identifier of the data source\.
++ `DataSourceId`—The identifier of the data source\.
 This is returned when you create the data source with the console or the `CreateDataSource` API\.
-+ `DataSourceSyncJobId` – The identifier of the sync run\.
++ `DataSourceSyncJobId`—The identifier of the sync run\.
 This is returned when you start the index synchronization with the `StartDataSourceSyncJob` API\.

 The following is the JSON required to delete a document from the index using the `BatchDeleteDocument` API\.